CJ445/face-recognition/README.md

 face_region = gray[y:y+h, x:x+w]
 ```

-### Importance of haarcascade_frontalface_default.xml
+### Importance of `haarcascade_frontalface_default.xml`
 - Efficiency: Haar Cascades provide a very efficient method for face detection, allowing real-time detection in video streams.
-- Pre-trained: The haarcascade_frontalface_default.xml file is pre-trained, which means it can be used out-of-the-box without the need for additional training.
+- Pre-trained: The `haarcascade_frontalface_default.xml` file is pre-trained, which means it can be used out-of-the-box without the need for additional training.
 - Robustness: Although newer methods like deep learning-based detectors are becoming more popular, Haar Cascades are still robust and effective for many applications.

 ## Conclusion
-The 'haarcascade_frontalface_default.xml' file is a crucial part of this face recognition application, providing the ability to detect faces quickly and accurately.
+The `haarcascade_frontalface_default.xml` file is a crucial part of this face recognition application, providing the ability to detect faces quickly and accurately.
 Understanding its role and how it works can help in effectively implementing and troubleshooting face detection tasks in computer vision projects.